thomazpp/traducao-bjcp-2021/17-strong-british-ale/17d-english-barleywine.md

 ## Aroma

 Very rich, strongly malty, often with a caramel-like aroma in darker versions or a light toffee character in paler versions.
 May have a rich character including bready, toasty, or toffee notes.
 May have moderate to strong fruitiness, often with a dark- or dried-fruit character, particularly in dark versions.
 The hop aroma may range from mild to assertive, and is typically floral, earthy, tea-like, or marmalade-like.
-Alcohol may be low to moderate, but are soft and rounded. tic intensity subsides with age, and can develop a quality like sherry, wine, or port.
+Alcohol may be low to moderate, but are soft and rounded.
+Aromatic intensity subsides with age, and can develop a quality like sherry, wine, or port.

 ## Flavor